-”Fixer Upper’ Couple Chip and Joanna Gaines’ New Target Line Slammed By Conservative Christians
+‘Fixer Upper’ Couple Chip And Joanna Gaines’ New Target Line Slammed By Conservative Christians

 — Oak Wood (@DougSmith16) September 15, 2017

-It can be noted that the Gaineses have already been in a similar situation last year when Buzzfeed ran a story about how they went to an anti-LGBT church.
+It can be noted that the Gaineses had already been in a similar situation last year when Buzzfeed ran a story about how they went to an anti-LGBT church.
 Last January, Chip passionately responded to their haters through his blog, stating that they have never been in the business of judging people.

 “Joanna and I have personal convictions.
 One of them is this: we care about you for the simple fact that you are a person, our neighbor on planet earth.
 It’s not about what color your skin is, how much money you have in the bank, your political affiliation, sexual orientation, gender, nationality or faith,” Chip wrote.